Austria

 Stubai Winter Guest Card

-If you’re staying in Stubai, ask your accommodation host about the Winter Guest Card.
-When you pay the local Tourist Tax (2.5 euros/night), you will receive a receipt that represents the Guest Card (Summer stays receive a physical card).
+If you’re staying in Stubai ask your accommodation host about the Winter Guest Card.
+When you pay the local Tourist Tax (€2.50/night), you will receive a receipt that represents the Guest Card (summer stays receive a physical card).

 Keep this receipt on you to receive some of the benefits that come with being a tourist!
 This card grants free bus rides between Stubai Gletscher and Schönberg (south of Innsbruck), as well as discounts on many of the excursions in the valley!